gpmd/playbook/_posts/pages/2014-03-11-writers-style-guide.md

 permalink: "writers-style-guide/"
 ---

-Below are some suggestions on maintaining a consistent writing style on the Playbook.
+Below are some suggestions for maintaining a consistent writing style on the Playbook.

 ## Spelling